-- Right to Education (RTE) or Right of children to free and compulsory education till completion of elementary education in applicants neighborhood school.
+- Right to Education (RTE) is free and compulsory education till completion of the education in applicant’s neighborhood schools.

-- Act, lays down the norms and standards relating inter alia to Pupil Teacher Ratios (PTRs), buildings and infrastructure, school-working days, teacher-working hours.
+- The act lays down the norms and standards relating inter alia to Pupil Teacher Ratios (PTRs), buildings and infrastructure, school-working days, teacher-working hours.

-- Children’s are admitted in to private schools free of cost, no capitation fees and no interview of the child or parent for admission.
+- Children are admitted to private schools free of cost, no capitation fees, and no interview of the child or parent for admission.